razzdrgn/shuttle-cch23/README.md

 ## Day 11 (Implemented Dac 11, 2023)

 Added an assets server under the /11/assets endpoint that returns assets within the folder "assets", using Tower's `services::ServeDir` service.
+Endpoint /11/red_pixels counts the number of pixels in an image where the red value is greater than the sum of the green and blue values.